unitaryfund/unitary.fund/posts/_markdown/2022_karen_intern_post.md

 ## About Me

-I am one of the Unitary Fund’s interns here for Summer 2022.
+I am one of the Unitary Fund's interns here for Summer 2022.
 I am a rising sophomore Computer Engineering and Applied Mathematics double major at the University of Maryland, College Park, MD.
 I participated in the Qubit by Qubit training program for future quantum leaders before working with Unitary Fund.
 At my university I am a research assistant for the characterization of cosmic dust research for the NASA DART mission with UMD.
-I’m also in the Quantum Machine Learning research program with the Joint Quantum Institute (JQI) at UMD.
+I'm also in the Quantum Machine Learning research program with the Joint Quantum Institute (JQI) at UMD.
 I am very passionate about quantum computing and its application in the space industry.

 ## Early Quantum Career Immersion Training and Internship Program